 12 Chase, C. C., Chin, D. B., Oppezzo, M. A., & Schwartz, D. L. (2009).
-Teachable agents and the protege effect: Increasing the effort towards learning.
+Teachable agents and the protégé effect: Increasing the effort towards learning.
 Journal of science education and technology, 18(4), 334-352.

 13 Shute, V. J., & Kim, Y. J. (2014).
 Formative and Stealth Assessment.
-In J. M. Spector, M. D. Merrill, J. Elen, & M. J. Bishop (Eds.), Handbook of Research on Educational Communications and Technology (pp. 311-321). https://doi.org/10.1007/978-1-4614-3185-525; Ke, F., Shute, V., Clark, K. M., & Erlebacher, G. (2019).
+In J. M. Spector, M. D. Merrill, J. Elen, & M. J. Bishop (Eds.), Handbook of Research on Educational Communications and Technology (pp. 311-321).
+Ke, F., Shute, V., Clark, K. M., & Erlebacher, G. (2019).
 Interdisciplinary design of game-based learning platforms.

-Children practice counting out quantities by helping Shapeys doing a headcount for a boat ride c.
-Consideration for Long-term Retention and Transfer
+FIGURE 7.
+Children practice counting out quantities by helping Shapeys do a headcount for a boat ride c.
+Consideration for Long-Term Retention and Transfer

 Desirable difficulties such as actively retrieving previously learned information (retrieval practice) and alternating one kind of task with another (interleaving) support long-term retention.14 Both My Math Academy's and My Reading Academy's algorithmic recommendation of activities employs these principles.
 It also helps children transfer through the games and at-home resources.
 With games, children explore each concept in depth, practicing with many examples with the same concept at work.
-At-home offline learning activities offer opportunities for children to apply concepts to different contexts (e.g., counting household objects, telling the first sound of "mac and cheese" at dinner).
-Furthermore, since children transfer better if they see opportunities to apply what they know, enrichment projects and math talks (conversation prompts for parents to use to talk about math) encourage children to think about math and practice seeing the relevance of math in their daily lives.15 d.
-Game-based Assessment and Structured Data for Evidence
+At-home offline Learning Activities offer opportunities for children to apply concepts to different contexts (e.g., counting household objects, telling the first sound of "mac and cheese" at dinner).
+Furthermore, since children transfer better if they see opportunities to apply what they know, enrichment projects and math support activities encourage children to think about math and practice seeing the relevance of math in their daily lives.15